-A referral from the Member's PCP is not required for mandatory supplemental benefits.
-Passport partners with Providers/vendors for certain services.
-To find an in-network Provider/vendor, please visit the Provider Online Directory available on PassportProviderDirectory.com.
+Senior Whole Health partners with Providers/vendors for certain services.
+To find an in-network Provider/vendor, please refer to the Provider Online directory at SWHProviderDirectory.com/MA.

 Provider Education on Covered Benefits and Member Access to Care

 Providers are educated on the tools and information required to ensure Members understand their benefits and how to access care.
 This includes but is not limited to: